-LTD benefits are payable after you have been totally disabled and unable to perform the duties of your own occupation for 5 months.
+LTD benefits are payable if you have been totally disabled and unable to perform the duties of your own occupation for 5 months, and if you have not been accommodated into an available position that pays 80% or more of your basic monthly earnings.
 These 5 months are the "qualification period".
 Payments commence at the end of the sixth month of disability.